run-ai/docs/docs/Researcher/Walkthroughs/quickstart-jupyter.md

     ```

 === "API"
     To use the API, you will need to obtain a token.
-Please follow the [api authentication](../../developer/rest-auth.md) article.
+Please follow the [API authentication](../../developer/rest-auth.md) article.

 ## Step 2: Submitting a workspace